The Tree of Life: Universal Symbol of Vital Force

 The structure of the tree of life shows its connection between earth and sky:

-Looking at the tree of life, we think of our connection to the earth and the sky.
+By looking at the tree of life, we think of our connection with the earth and the sky.
 It teaches us to find balance between these two worlds.
-The tree shows us that we are anchored in the material world but our spirit yearns for more.
+The tree shows us that we are rooted in the material world but that our spirit aspires to more.

 The Tree of Life as a Source of Life and Healing

 For centuries, trees have been known for their benefits.
 The tree of life is a source of life in many cultures.
-It is linked to ancestral healing practices.
+It is linked to ancestral practices of healing.

 The Medicinal Properties of Trees

-The tea tree produces an essential oil that is antibacterial and antifungal.
+Tea tree produces an antibacterial and antifungal essential oil.
 These properties are used in traditional medicine.

 The Tree of Life in Ancestral Healing Practices